 Regardless of the reason, there is a need out there.
 Be sure to network and tell people that you are a portrait photographer.
 This will result in more clients and leads.

-6. Be a Second Shooter
+Step 7: Be a Second Shooter

 Learning from someone who is already doing it, can make it seem more attainable.